Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 Common Types of Conveyors Used to Move Nuts

-Because the nut industry has exceptional quality standards, it’s crucial to use the right nut conveyor system to move materials during processing and packaging.
+Because the nut industry has exceptional quality standards, it’s crucial to use the right automated conveyor system to move materials like these during processing and packaging.
 Here are the most common types of conveyors used in the nut industry.

 The biggest downside to bucket elevators is their high maintenance cost – cleaning out accumulated fines from within the bucket elevator coving takes a lot of time and effort and is challenging to do right.

 This chain is made of heavy links, occupies a lot of space in the conveying tube (more than a cable), and is difficult to properly clean and sanitize.
-Furthermore, approximately 2 to 3 times more energy is required to operate for material handling in a tubular chain disc conveyor compared to a cable and disc conveyor.
+Furthermore, approximately two to three times more energy is required to operate material handling in a tubular chain disc conveyor compared to a cable and disc conveyor.

 A vacuum conveyor system consists of loading points (product intake points), a transport line, a vacuum conveyor, and a control system.
 Vacuum conveying works by transferring materials through a network of tubing using suction.
 The material is sucked through the pipeline and collected in a collection tank.